I Don’t Have Any Friends (19 Reasons Why and 10 Common Mistakes)

 There are certain things that you can’t just talk and convey because that comes at the cost of your friendship.

 So, the next time, you find yourself questioning this, be sure to note social cues!

 Understanding things without requiring an explanation is definitely a good thing, but make it a habit and it could lead to assumptions.

 What’s more is that if you’re not too keen on communicating what you end up assuming, it could lead to grave misunderstandings and severely damage the friendship in question.

-If you observe a pattern before realising that you’ve lost friends, which includes not wanting to talk about what’s bothering you, being left to feel like you’re all alone, thinking your friend prefers someone else over you, thinking they are different to other people …then these are all sings of clear assumptions that can lead you down a very unhealthy road!
+If you observe a pattern before realizing that you’ve lost friends, which includes not wanting to talk about what’s bothering you, being left to feel like you’re all alone, thinking your friend prefers someone else over you, thinking they are different to other people …then these are all signs of clear assumptions that can lead you down a very unhealthy road!

 ❂ 10 common mistakes why some find it hard to make friends ❂

 2. Toxic traits

 5. Insecurity or jealousy